cerminar/ntuple-analysis/README.md

 ## Contributing

-If you want to contribute to this project, you are very welcome, just fork the project, set-up it on your own machine and play with it.
-If you have any questions, post it on the issues/discussions tab.
+If you want to contribute to this project, you are very welcome.
+Just fork the project, set it up on your own machine, and play with it.
+If you have any questions, post them on the issues/discussions tab.

-Currently, I can't figure out how to do some manipulation using the `awkward array` or `uproot`....you can take a look at examples and play witht the arrays in:
+Currently, I can't figure out how to do some manipulation using the `awkward array` or `uproot`.You can take a look at examples and play with the arrays in:
 [plot-drawing-tools/blob/master/eventloop-uproot-ak.ipynb](https://github.com/cerminar/plot-drawing-tools/blob/master/eventloop-uproot-ak.ipynb)